 There’s something that’s so English and early 20th century about his work.
 I was brought up amid this stuff and despite living the greater part of my life in Ireland, I still feel at home in his art.
 I’m delighted to say I’ve got a few Paul Slater originals in my collection.

-Paul Slater – Illustrator from Cian Brennan on Vimeo.
+Paul Slater – Illustrator

 Paul is represented by the Central Illustration Agency in London and you can see more of his work on their site.